-The District shall grant an eligible employee up to a total of 26 work weeks of leave during a single 12-month period, measured forward from the first date the leave is taken, to care for a covered service member with a serious illness or injury.
-In order to be eligible for such military caregiver leave, the employee must be the spouse, child, parent, or next of kin of the covered service member.
-This 26-week period is not in addition to, but rather is inclusive of, the 12 work weeks of leave that may be taken for other FMLA qualifying reasons.
+The district shall grant an eligible employee up to a total of 26 work weeks of leave during a single 12-month period, measured forward from the first date of leave taken, to care for a covered service member with a serious illness or injury.
+In order to be eligible for such military caregiver leave, the employee must be the spouse, child, parent, or next of kin of the eovered-service member.
+This 26-week period is inclusive of, the 12 work weeks of leave that may be taken for other FMLA qualifying reasons.
 (29 USC 2611, 2612; 29 CFR 825.127)